 Universities must select the applicants that they are going to accept and nominate to MEXT by the dates below.
-That means that universities must finish their internal selection procedures, inform applicants of the results and confirm that all applicants are still willing to participate in the scholarship by those dates, in general.
-The results may be even earlier if the university has not yet asked you to submit all of the documents above and need to ask you to send them after the results are out.
+That means that universities must finish their internal selection procedures, inform applicants of the results and confirm that all applicants are still willing to accept the scholarship by those dates.
+The results may be even earlier if the university has not yet asked you to submit all the documents above and needs to ask you to send them after the results are out.

 Different universities may release their initial results at different times.
 Do not get discouraged if you hear that results are out at different universities, but not at yours.
-However, if you do not receive a notification from the university by mid-March that you have been selected and nominated to MEXT for the scholarship and their final decision, then I’m afraid that means you were not successful this year and you should start preparing for the next Embassy Recommended MEXT Scholarship application process, which will likely begin in April.
+However, if you do not receive a notification from the university by early-March that you have been selected and nominated to MEXT for the scholarship and their final decision, then I’m afraid that means you were unsuccessful this year and you should start preparing for the next Embassy Recommended MEXT Scholarship application process, which will probably begin in April.

 Caution: Results Notification